-- Rice's theorem is about properties of the languages accepted by Turing machines. - It then says any nontrivial property is undecidable. - Rice's theorem is not about Turing machines themselves, such as "Does a TM contain 5 states?"
+- Rice's theorem is about nontrivial properties of the languages accepted by Turing machines. - It says they are undecidable. - Rice's theorem is not about Turing machines themselves, such as - Does this TM contain 5 states? - Does this TM take more than 1,000 steps on ε ? - Both are clearly decidable.